Ducky-007/MusicData/README.md

 Artists table stores artists data.
 It is a simple table that contains only the artist id and name

 Albums table stores data about a list of tracks.
 Each album belongs to one artist.
-However, one artist may have multiple albums.
+However, one artist may have multiple albums

 Media_types table stores media types such as MPEG audio and AAC audio files.